Sample Essay on Charles Elwood Yeager

 So, the West Virginia boy with a strange accent turned into a respected director of a respected space school and later became the wing commander in Vietnam.
 It was for is love for the combat and unbeatable experience helped Yeager to be a creative commander of the 405th Fighter Wing.
 His major headquarters were situated in the Philippines at Clark Air Base.
 There Charles Elwood Yeager managed to command five squadrons which flew all over Asia.
 He was in charge of two tactical bomber squadrons, a squadron of fighter-bombers with a base in Taiwan and two defense squadrons.

 His following commanding was the fourth Tactical Fighter Wing, which was in Korea after the Pueblo crisis in North Korea.
 The work of the fighter wing was more than just satisfactory and achieved the rank of an “Outstanding Unit”.
 Yeager showed himself as a true commander, able to make right decisions even in critical situations in which other people lose their temper and panic.And in 1968 Charles Elwood Yeager was promoted to the rank of Brigadier General.
 His final active duty in 1973 was being the director of the Air Force Safety and Inspection Center at Norton Air Force Base situated in California.
-He retired on the first of March 1975 having a 34-year old aviation career behind his back3.
+He retired on the first of March 1975 having a 34-year old aviation career behind his back.

 The retirement did not change Yeager’s life much for he has always remained very active in the sphere of aviation.
 He always maintained the ability to deal and handle the latest aircraft and remains an active consulting test pilot at Edwards.